 Controversial Utthita Trikonasana (Extended Triangle Pose): Is it Necessary to Lengthen Both Sides of the Torso?

-As yoga teachers we know that the way we move in and out of the pose is just as important as what we do while holding the pose.
-It couldn’t be more true for Utthita Trikonasana (Extended Triangle Pose).
-The way you move into the pose will determine which parts of the body get engaged, which parts get stressed and what your entire experience in the pose will be.
+As yoga teachers, we know that the way we move in and out of the pose is just as important as what we do while holding the pose.
+This couldn’t be truer for Utthita Trikonasana (Extended Triangle Pose).
+The way you move into the pose will determine which parts of the body get engaged, which parts get stressed, and what your entire experience in the pose will be.

 Common Instructions for Extended Triangle Pose (Utthita Trikonasana)

 The most common way of moving into Utthita Trikonasana is by hinging at the front hip.
-In fact, this is so widespread that oftentimes the teachers don’t even question whether or not it is the best idea.
+In fact, this is so widespread that teachers frequently don’t even question whether or not it is the best idea.
 Is it?

 Let’s analyze the following instructions from the Yoga Journal website and try to understand the reasoning behind them: